 - In Part II, clearly state WHY you are requesting the exception.
 Demonstrate why, in your situation, the rule or the requirement should be waived.
 Your justification must include relevant information about what happened, and your plan to remedy any problems.

 - Attach documents that support your case.
 If you attended another school after leaving WSU, include unofficial transcripts.
 If you cite medical, employment, or serious personal issues, you must include documentation.

-College of Engineering and University Admissions and Exceptions Committee (UAEC)
+College of Engineering and University Exceptions Committee (UEC)